Continuing Classes (all levels welcome), 2017–2018

 FREE for Hunter College students.
 For more information, contact email@example.com.

 - School assembly performances, lecture-demonstrations, residencies, and professional development.
 When a Department of Education contract is needed for in-school or after-school services, New York City public schools may engage Makandal by contacting the Education Department of City Lore (for services in all five boroughs) at 212-529-1955, or the Brooklyn Arts Council (for services in Brooklyn only) at 718-625-0080.

 - Tanbou, weekly drum workshops with Morgan Zwerlein.
 Instruction highlights playing in ensemble, aural memory, hand and stick technique, and cultural context.
 We provide students with opportunities to try out their skills in live performance.
 See details above.

-- Research consultancies and related services in Haitian studies, such as conference, symposium, and colloquium organization; event planning and documentation; website consulting; grant-writing assistance; research; and writing, proofreading, and editing.
+- Research consultancies and related services in Haitian studies, such as conference, symposium, and colloquium organization; event planning and documentation; website consulting; grant-writing assistance; research and reviews; and writing, proofreading, and editing.